Lovegiver/ReactivePipeline/src/README.md.md

 ## How things may happen, how it will work

 Most of the time, we use to design and build apps containing methods which are triggered sequencialy in a very procedural way.
-This can be represented by a straight line of processing operations.
+This can be represented by a straight line of processing operations : A --> B --> C --> ...

 But we can also imagine operations as a tree.
+A ----
+		B
+C --/

 ## Objects from ReactiveContext